theaquamarine/windows-powershell-docs/docset/windows/networkcontroller/install-networkcontroller.md

 The first command creates a network controller node object, and then stores it in the $NodeObject variable.

 The second command gets a certificate named NCEncryption, and then stores it in the $Certificate variable.
-The command uses standard Windows PowerShell® cmdlets.
+The command uses standard Windows PowerShell?? cmdlets.
 For more information, type `Get-Help Get-Item`, `Get-Help Get-ChildItem`, and `Get-Help Where`.

 The third command creates a network controller cluster by using the **Install-NetworkControllerCluster** cmdlet.